plone/documentation/docs/developer-guide/create-control-panel.md

 </registry>
 ```

-#### 5. Accessing Your Settings in Code
+### Access your settings in code

-You can access your settings in Python code as follows:
+You can access your settings in Python code as follows.

 ```python
 from plone.registry.interfaces import IRegistry